 - Add a Webhooks > Custom webhook module as the trigger.

 - Make will generate a unique webhook URL.
 Copy it.
-You will need it in the next step.
+You’ll need it in the next step.

 - Leave the scenario open.
 Make needs to receive a sample payload before you can map fields.